Independencia District, Lima: Territorial dispute

 The conflict also affects the municipal tax system, since large shopping centers are taxed in Independencia, but urbanizations and small and medium-sized businesses are taxed in San Martín de Porres.
 In 1998, residents of the Naranjal urbanization identified with San Martín de Porres confronted the Mayor of Independencia, Guillermo Chacaltana, and his aldermen in a brawl on Los Alisos avenue.
 In 2013, a fight occurred between citizens of the area and security guards over border problems.
 In 2015, residents of San Martín de Porres blocked the Panamericana Norte highway for about 45 minutes to demand that their area not be assigned to the district of Independencia through a bill.
 In 2017, residents of the area, identified with San Martín de Porres, refused to participate in the 2017 National Census because the National Institute of Statistics and Informatics considered said area as territory of Independence.

 In February 2020, a confrontation occurred between the serenazgo de Independencia and the residents of Mesa Redonda due to interventions on motorcycle taxis that served in San Martín de Porres.
 In December of the same year, a confrontation between neighbors and serenading of both municipalities in the Mercado Naranjal, with the intervention of the police and the prosecutor's office.
 The Naranjal Municipal Agency is located in the area in the El Naranjal urbanization administered by the municipality of San Martín de Porres.

 Currently there is no definitive solution by the Metropolitan Planning Institute, Metropolitan Municipality of Lima, or the Congress of the Republic.

 Economy

 The district of Independencia is generally enabled by popular families of medium, medium-low and low socioeconomic status.

-There are shopping centers and institutions that are located in the area in dispute with San Martín de Porres, these are:
+There are shopping centers and institutions that are located in the area in disput with San Martín de Porres district, these are: